Stellar Data Recovery Pro for Mac

-Summary: Stellar Phoenix Mac Data Recovery is an application designed for when you've deleted or lost important files out of your flash drive or Mac machine, and you didn't have a backup.
+Stellar Data Recovery for Mac is an app designed for when you’ve deleted or lost files out of your flash drive or Mac machine, and you didn’t have a backup.
 During my test, the app successfully located all the pictures I had erased from a 32GB Lexar drive (Scenario 1), and it also found many recoverable files from my internal Mac hard drive (Scenario 2).

 Therefore, I think it’s a powerful Mac data rescue software that works to do what it has to offer.
 But it’s not perfect, as I found that the disk scanning process tends to be very time-consuming, especially if your Mac has one large volume (most users do).
 Also, due to the nature of data recovery, it’s likely that you may not be able to retrieve all your lost data unless you act quickly before those files get overwritten.